sdc-china/IDA-doc/_posts/2018-01-03-installation-ida-repacking.md

 *  **engineConfig.waitTimeout** :  default wait timeout, used in waitTextPresent and waitElement commands
 *  **engineConfig.retryTimes** :  retry the failed command by the given times
 *  **engineConfig.retryInterval** : the interval time  between the retry.The default is 3 seconds
 *  **engineConfig.dataDir** :  Temp folder to keep resouces like screenshot,checkstyle,twx etc
+*  **engineConfig.installationPackageRemoteDir** :  Temp folder to keep exported installation packages in PC/PS server
 *  **smtp.host** : SMTP host
 *  **smtp.port** : SMTP port
 *  **email.from** : Sender Email address